developermypos/myPOS-Glass-SDK/README.md

 * date_time - Date and time of the transaction formatted as YYMMDDHHmmss
 * status (int) - one of the constants in the [TransactionProcessingResult](mypossmartsdk/src/main/java/com/mypos/smartsdk/TransactionProcessingResult.java) class
 * status_text - a textual representation of the status
-* card_brand - MASTERCARD, MAESTRO, VISA, VISA ELECTRON, VPAY, JCB, PAYPASS, PAYWAVE, UNIONPAY, BANCONTACT
+* card_brand - MASTERCARD, MAESTRO, VISA, VISA ELECTRON, VPAY
 * card_entry_mode – method of presenting the card:
 	-	ENTRY_MODE_MAGSTR – mag stripe transaction
 	-	ENTRY_MODE_EMV – chip transaction